Welcome to today's edition of the Rush 24-7 podcast.

 But that's okay, folks, because the regime is now warning people not to go to the website.

-I kid you not, they are telling their foot soldiers not to send people to healthcare.gov because it's gonna get too crowded and it'll crash again.
+They are telling their foot soldiers not to send people to healthcare.gov because it's going to get too crowded and it'll crash again.

 And never mind, they have spent, they've spent over a billion dollars in advertising, trying to get people to go to the website.